elie222/inbox-zero/apps/unsubscriber/README.md

 # Unsubscribe Automation Service

 This service provides an automated solution for unsubscribing from email newsletters.
-It uses AI to analyze unsubscribe pages and performs automated actions to complete the unsubscribe process.
+It exposes an API that can be used to handle unsubscribe requests programmatically.
+The service uses AI to analyze unsubscribe pages and performs automated actions to complete the unsubscribe process.

 ## Features

+- Exposes a RESTful API for handling unsubscribe requests
 - AI-powered analysis of unsubscribe pages
 - Automated web interactions using Playwright
-- RESTful API endpoint for triggering unsubscribe actions
 - Support for both OpenAI and Google AI models
 - CORS support for easy integration with frontend applications